The Untouched Isles of Karimunjava

 Boats for the 90 km ride to the Karimunjava Islands depart from the port at Jepara, a two-hour drive north of Semarang.
 During the rainy season, the weather can be too rough for sea travel, so we advise that you plan your visit between April and October to ensure a smooth ride and enjoyable weather.

-For more information about the Karimunjava Islands or Bali and Raja Ampat, please contact [email protected] or contact information in yellow box below.
+For more information about the Karimunjava Islands or Bali and Raja Ampat, please contact [email protected].